-The company intends to use the remainder of the purchase price for the sale of the OTC-business, after the bonds have been repaid and deductions for transaction costs, to carry out a payment to the company's shareholders (the OTC dividend).
+The company intends to use the remainder of the purchase price for the sale of the OTC-business, after the bonds have been repaid and deductions for transaction costs, to carry out an extraordinary distribution to the shareholders of Moberg Pharma in the form of an automatic share redemption procedure (the OTC dividend).
 According to Moberg Pharma's current assessment, the OTC dividend is estimated to amount to approximately SEK 43-45 per ordinary share in the company.
 However, the actual and final amount of the OTC dividend may change and depend on several factors, such as transaction costs, the receipt of expected milestone payments, anticipated investments in R&D, business development, and administrative costs to complete the MOB-015 development program, exchange rate fluctuations and other factors affecting Moberg Pharma's financial situation at the actual time of disbursement of the OTC dividend.
 There is a risk that the OTC dividend may amount to a lower amount than the company originally assessed if the company's financial situation at the time of disbursement of the OTC dividend is such that Moberg Pharma according to current value transfer rules or otherwise not allowed to distribute a higher amount to the company's shareholders.
-The final amount of the OTC dividend will be made public by the company no later than in connection with the publication of the notice to the Annual General Meeting for the shortened fiscal year 1 January - 30 June 2019.